justinkunz/ArrayFriend/README.md

   20,
   "Why does this array have so many types",
   Symbol(),
-  "Oh yeah, to show you how to it can make a deep copy of any type" ];
+  "Oh yeah, to show you how to it can make a deep copy of any type", ];

 const copied = original.deepCopy(); // Makes a deep copy